KAuser2094/KAuser2094/README.md

 - 🌴 I've currently learnt ...
 Python (+ Django), Lua, some C#/Java, basic C/C++ and very rudimentary JS (I don't like JS -_-)
 - 🌱 I’m currently learning ...
 Improving Lua and Django, possible JS (still don't like it).
 - 💞️ I’m looking to collaborate on ... anything and nothing.
 (Ok with anything if it comes, looking for nothing in particular)
-- 📫 How to reach me ... no.
+- 📫 How to reach me ... if you don't already have contact information then you probably shouldn't be reaching me.

 <!---
 KAuser2094/KAuser2094 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.